 The increase in total research and development revenues in 1996 over the prior years was primarily attributable to an increase in up-front licensing and signing fees, and receipt of a milestone payment from Boehringer Mannheim in January 1996.
 Increased funding during 1995 and 1994 from Boehringer Mannheim was partially offset by reduced funding from Roche, whose funding arrangement ended in January 1995.
 Reimbursement funding under the agreement with Boehringer Mannheim ended in October 1996.
-The Company received \$5.0 million in up-front licensing and signing fees in 1996, compared to \$1.0 million and \$2.5 million in 1995 and 1994 respectively.
+The Company received \$6.5 million in up-front licensing and signing fees and milestone payments in 1996 (of which \$5.0 million is included in Research and development revenue -- other), compared to \$1.0 million and \$2.5 million in 1995 and 1994 respectively.
 Of the amounts spent by the Company for research and development, \$10.0 million in 1996, \$10.4 million in 1995 and \$9.2 million in 1994 represented third-party funded research and development activities (not including licensing fees, milestone payments and product sales).